webhintio/hint/packages/rule-no-html-only-headers/README.md

 ## Why is this important?

-Some HTTP headers do not make sense to be send for non-HTML resources, as sending them does not provide any value to users, and just contributes to header bloat.
+Some HTTP headers do not make sense to be sent for non-HTML resources, as sending them does not provide any value to users, and just contributes to header bloat.